tomjoht/tomjoht.github.io/_posts/2018/7/2010-06-30-learning-technology.md

 Teaching technological adaptability is simple, but it is not easy.
 To teach adaptability effectively, students need to face many new software programs in a short period of time.
 Teaching strategies and subskills for becoming technologically adaptable assist in the process.
 The strategies are simple and fall into three categories:

 *   **Pattern recognition**: For example, I point out that most programs are built with a structure and logic that, once students comprehend that logic, they can work with the program intuitively.
-*   **Exploration**: I train the students to dig into a program, noting the location of commands and functions.
+*   **Exploration**: For example, I train the students to dig into a program, noting the location of commands and functions.
-*   **Extrapolation**: I have them adapt troubleshooting information that does not quite meet their needs.
+*   **Extrapolation**: For example, I have them adapt troubleshooting information that does not quite meet their needs.

 These subskills help students become adaptable a bit more quickly.